-In connection with the acquisition of Kita on January 4, 2017, we assumed a series of revolving credit agreements with various financial institutions in Japan.
+As a result of our acquisition of Kita, we assumed a series of revolving credit facilities with various financial institutions in Japan.
 The credit facilities renew monthly and provide Kita with access to working capital totaling up to \$8.9 million.
-At September 28, 2019, total borrowings outstanding under the revolving lines of credit were \$3.3 million.
-As these credit facility agreements renew monthly, they have been included in short-term borrowings in our condensed consolidated balance sheet.
-We also have long-term term loans from a series of Japanese financial institutions totaling \$4.0 million primarily related to the expansion of Kita's facility in Osaka, Japan.
-The loans are collateralized by the facility and land.
-The loans carry interest rates ranging from 0.05% to 0.44% and expire at various dates through 2034.
-At September 28, 2019, \$0.5 million of the term loans have been included in current installments of long-term debt in our condensed consolidated balance sheet.
-The revolving lines of credit and term loans are denominated in Japanese Yen and, as a result, amounts will fluctuate as a result of changes in currency exchange rates.
+At March 28, 2020, total borrowings outstanding under the revolving lines of credit were \$3.2 million.
+As these credit facility agreements renew monthly, they have been included in short-term borrowings in our condensed consolidated balance sheets.

+The revolving lines of credit are denominated in Japanese Yen and, as a result, amounts disclosed herein will fluctuate because of changes in currency exchange rates.